cesaraustralia/CesarCloud/README.md

 ## PostgreSQL database
 The database is a PostgreSQL running inside a docker container.
 The database and all data inside are backup every week and stored in the main S3 bucket.

+## GitHub actions
+For maintaining the CI/CD pipeline, GitHub actions are used to automate updating the web application as soon as the code in their corresponding repositories is updated.
+Push or pull requests to the main/master branch trigger the GH actions and the code inside the repo will be pushed to the server.